asibic/glassalpha/site/docs/getting-started/configuration.md

 - Protected attributes should be included in features for bias analysis
 - Features are automatically preprocessed based on data type

+**Using your own data?** See [Using Custom Data](custom-data.md) for a complete tutorial on data preparation and requirements.

+**Need example datasets?** Browse our [Freely Available Data Sources](data-sources.md) for curated public datasets with example configurations.

 ### Model configuration

 Specifies the ML model to audit and its parameters.